By Kelvin Yap on May 9, 2017

 Get started today

-We’re proud to continue supporting all of the Windows developers out there using SourceTree, and we hope you’re as about all the great new features and improvements in SourceTree for Windows 2.0.
+We’re proud to continue supporting all of the Windows developers out there using SourceTree, and we hope you’re as excited as we are about all the great new features and improvements in SourceTree for Windows 2.0.
 Upgrade or download it today and tell us what you think!

 Using SourceTree 1.9 or earlier?